 - Dunleavy Hall, Room 320

-Dr. Carr currently serves on the University Planning Council and is the Director of the Liberal Arts major (http://www.niagara.edu/laba).
-She advises the literary and art journal the Aquila and volunteers at the Heart, Love and Soul Soup Kitchen of Niagara Falls.
+I currently serve on the University Planning Council and advise the English department’s literary and art journal, The Aquila.
+I volunteer at the Heart, Love and Soul Soup Kitchen of Niagara Falls.

 I am in the process of producing the program "Wilde on the Borders: Conference, Theatre and Art" to be held at NU on April 2, 2016.